RichMorin/elixir_style_guide/README.md

 end
 ```

- * Use `@moduledoc` false if you do not intend on documenting the module.
+ * Use `@moduledoc false` if you do not intend to document the module.

 ```elixir
 defmodule SomeModule do